Z. S. Leymel: Death

 Leymel was diagnosed with cancer in early 1947 which required two operations to remove.
 The second surgery resulted in complications and Leymel being hospitalized for two weeks.
 His condition worsened and he passed on May 9, 1947.
 Leymel is one of only two mayors of Fresno to receive a public municipal funeral service.
 The service was conducted in full military honors however was coordinated and managed by the City of Fresno.
 Over 2,000 people including local and state dignitaries, fellow veterans, city staff, and members of the public attended his service.

 Legacy

 Leymel is honored by the smallest park in Fresno at the corner of Divisadero Street and Broadway Street where U.S. 99 turns off of Broadway Street towards the Belmont Avenue Traffic Circle and Subway leading out of town.
 This park was originally the same park sought by Leymel to honor servicemembers for Bataan and Corregidor.

-At 5,126 days, Leymel is the longest serving mayor of Fresno including the current mayoral system and previous president of the board of city trustees that existed between 1885 to 1901.
+At 5,126 days, Leymel is the longest serving mayor of Fresno including the current mayoral system and previous president of the board of city trustees that existed between 1885 and 1901.